 Natural resource consumption is determined by production and consumption patterns.
 Of all areas involving consumption, nutrition, housing and mobility play a particularly prominent role in these processes in Switzerland.
-Extrapolated to the global population, such a consumption of natural resources significantly exceeds the level that can be sustained by nature.
+Extrapolated to the global population, such a consumption of natural resources significantly exceeds the level that can be sustained by nature many times over.
 Swiss companies have made considerable efforts to make their production activities more environmentally friendly.
 However, many production processes and the associated environmental impacts now occur abroad.

 1. Demographic, economic and consumption trends (drivers)

 In 2000, Switzerland had a population of 7.2 million: by 2016 it had grown by 17% to 8.4 million.
-Over the same period, the Swiss economy grew by 32% in real terms measured by the country’s GDP, and Swiss consumption also rose disproportionately to population growth.
-Between 2000 and 2016, household consumption spending increased by 31%, almost twice as much as the population.
+Over the same period, the Swiss economy grew by 32% in real terms measured by the country’s GDP, and by 27% in real terms measured by public and private consumer spending (final demand).

 The consumption areas with the greatest impact on the environment are nutrition, housing and mobility: around two-thirds of the total environmental impact of Switzerland can be attributed to these sectors.

 As far as production is concerned, the most environmentally sensitive sectors are food production, chemicals, energy and construction.

 Service providers in the Swiss financial and raw materials sectors have a global influence on investments in environmentally sensitive production and extraction processes.